nadzeri/reflections/README.md

 # Reflections
-Task in Udacity "How to Use Git and GitHub" courses.
+Task in Udacity "How to Use Git and GitHub" course.